-Multisample KIT Generator.
-Now you can import your KONTAKT instruments or other sample libraries.
+Multisample KIT Creator.
+Now you can import large KONTAKT instruments or other sample libraries.

 Here is the first version of my DELUGE KIT GENERATOR.